ydodia/SDCND-Term1-P2/README.md

 [exTrainImgs]: ./2_exTrainImgs.png
 ![Example of Training Images - 3 randomly chosen][exTrainImgs]

 Visualizing our data this way can help us to think of better ways to pre-process our data and design our model.
 As an example, utilizing the RGB color channels may help to provide a bit more info when input into the model.
 I chose this route and used each of the RGB channels as separate data.
+Each image is a **32x32x3**.
+The last dimension represents the three RGB color channels.

 #### Building the Model - LeNet-5
 My model is essentially a LeNet-5 model using the 3 RGB layers as input for each image.
 Pre-processing was simply normalization of each image by subtracting the mean of each image color channel's values and then dividing by the standard deviation.
 I chose this simple normaliztion for it's simplicity and necessity.